 composer global require "laravel/installer=~1.1"

-Make sure to place the ~/.composer/vendor/bin directory in your PATH so the laravel executable is found when you run the laravel command in your terminal.
+command in your terminal.
 You can update composerusing other commands.
 Updatation of composer is needed.
 If you want added any packages then also update is required

-Once installed, the simple laravel new command will create a fresh Laravel installation in the directory you specify of folder name composer.
-For instance, laravel new blog would create a directory named blogcontaining a fresh Laravel installation with all dependencies installed.
+containing a fresh Laravel installation with all dependencies installed.
 This method of installation is much faster than installing via Composer.
 Composer is used other framework also required.

-You may also install Laravel by issuing the Composer create-project command in your terminal:
+You may also install Laravel by issuing the Composer create-project

 composer create-project laravel/laravel {directory} 4.2 --prefer-dist

 Once Composer is installed, download the 4.2 version of the Laravel framework and extract its contents into a directory on your server.
-Next, in the root of your Laravel application, run thephp composer.phar install (or composer install) command to install all of the framework's dependencies.
-This process requires Git to be installed on the server to successfully complete the installation.
+Next, in the root of your Laravel application, run thephp composer.phar install

 The Laravel framework has a few system requirements:

 As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
-When using Ubuntu, this can be done via apt-get install php5-json.
+When using Ubuntu, this can be done via apt-get install php5-json

 The first thing you should do after installing Laravel is set your application key to a random string.
-If you installed Laravel via Composer, this key has probably already been set for you by thekey:generate command.
-Typically, this string should be 32 characters long.
-The key can be set in theapp.php configuration file.
-If the application key is not set, your user sessions and other encrypted data will not be secure.
+If you installed Laravel via Composer, this key has probably already been set for you by thekey:generate

 Laravel needs almost no other configuration out of the box.
 You are free to get started developing!
-However, you may wish to review the app/config/app.php file and its documentation.
-It contains several options such as timezone and locale that you may wish to change according to your application.
+However, you may wish to review the app/config/app.php

 Once Laravel is installed, you should also configure your local environment.
 This will allow you to receive detailed error messages when developing on your local machine.
 By default, detailed error reporting is disabled in your production configuration file.

-Laravel may require one set of permissions to be configured: folders within app/storage require write access by the web server.
+Laravel may require one set of permissions to be configured: folders within app/storage

 Paths

 Several of the framework directory paths are configurable.
-To change the location of these directories, check out the bootstrap /paths.php file.
+To change the location of these directories, check out the bootstrap /paths.php

 After doing all the step, we get visit our site as get below output: